-Taco Shells that are somewhere between a browned pie crust, a cracker and a tortilla in texture.
+I like tacos in the summertime because I don’t have to have the oven on so long to make dinner.
+My low-carb taco shells are somewhere between a browned pie crust, a cracker and a tortilla in texture.
 Useful as a corn tortilla substitute.
-They were quite tasty with our chili at lunch today, as well as those eaten alone with a smear of butter on top.
+They are quite tasty with chili as well.
 As you can see in the photo, they can be folded over nicely for a “taco shell” while still warm.
-But you can also use them flat for making chalupas!
+You can also use them flat for making chalupas!
 They are ever so slightly chewy in the very center 1″(from the psyllium, no doubt).
-You could try browning them more for a crisper center, but be aware the edges are likely to over-brown and taste burned if you cook too long.
-I plan to do some further experimenting with this concept when I get to goal weight, adding a bit of cornmeal and Fresh Corn flavoring, but I personally think the cornmeal will jack up the carb count too much and probably not be enough corn flavor to mimic a real corn tortilla for that dear increase in carbs.
-Then I may aexperiment with crude corn bran as well, as it is pure fiber and won’t jack up carbs.
-Stay tuned. 🙂
+You could try browning them more for a crisper center, but be aware the edges are likely to over-brown and taste overdone accordingly.
+I plan to do some further experimenting with this recipe when I get to goal weight.
+Adding a bit of crude corn bran (difficult to obtain now unless you already have some, as Honeyville Grains stopped supplying it.).
+A little Fresh Corn flavoring, or a bit of real cornmeal would enhance also.
+I personally think the cornmeal will jack up the carb count too much and will probably not be enough flavor impact to be worth the higher carb price.

 1 c. shredded mozzarella cheese

 1 c. shredded Cheddar cheese

 1 T. olive oil

 1 egg, beaten

 ½ c.
 Carbquik